United Women's Lacrosse League (UWLX)

 2017-2018 Confirmed Staff

-Baltimore Ride: Coach, John Sung; Assistant Coach, Liza Kelly; General Manager, Krystin Porcella
+Baltimore Ride: Coach, John Sung; Assistant Coach, Forrest Stillwell; Assistant Coach, Stephanie Allen, Assistant Coach, Liza Kelly; General Manager, Krystin Porcella

 Boston Storm: Coach, Scott Teeter; Associate Coach, Abbey Capobianco, General Manager, Andrew Fink; Assistant General Manager, Chris Widelo